equinor/ops-actions/README.md

 ## Goal

-Provide a collection of reusable workflows for common operational tasks such as infrastructure provisioning, configuration management and application deployment.
+Provide a collection of **reusable** and **composable** workflows for common operational tasks such as infrastructure provisioning, configuration management and application deployment.

+Examples:

+- `terraform.yml`: provision infrastructure using Terraform.
+- `docker.yml`: build Docker image and push to container registry.
+- `azure-webapp.yml`: deploy to Azure Web App.

+## Non-goal

+Provide a collection of reusable workflows for all specific scenarios.

+Examples:

+- `provision-infrastructure-using-terraform-and-build-docker-image-and-deploy-to-azure-webapp.yml`: you get the point...

 ## Prerequisites